pnnl/ruleset-checking-tool/docs/ruleset_functions/compare_iterative_objects.md

 - **iterative_field**: the name of the field in which the iterative object (or list of objects) exists

 **Returns:**
-- **result**: TRUE or FALSE, indicating whether the fields are the same in both files
+- **result**: an array with the first value being TRUE or FALSE, indicating whether the fields are the same in both files.
+The second value is a list of the ids of all matching objects: [TRUE, loop_1, loop_2]

 **Function Call:**
 - **get_component_by_id**